 You will lose fixed protection 2014 if you start a new pension arrangement, other than to accept a transfer of existing pension rights, or if your benefits increase by more than the cost of living increases, or if you pay contributions into a money purchase pension arrangement other than to a life assurance policy providing death benefits that started before 6 April 2006.
 You will also be subject to restrictions on where and how you can transfer benefits.

-If you were an active member of the LGPS on or after 6 April 2016 then fixed protection 2014 would have been lost.
+If you were an active member of the L G P S on or after 6 April 2016 then fixed protection 2014 would have been lost.

-If you lose fixed protection 2014 you must notify HMRC within 90 days of the date on which you could first reasonably be expected to have known that an event had occurred which caused you to lose this protection.
+If you lose fixed protection 2014 you must notify H M R C within 90 days of the date on which you could first reasonably be expected to have known that an event had occurred which caused you to lose this protection.
 Failure to do so could result in a fine of £300 and a penalty of up to £60 per day after the initial fine has been issued until you supply them with the required notification.

-To have fixed protection 2014 you must have applied to HM Revenue & Customs (HMRC) in their prescribed form on or before 5 April 2014.
+To have fixed protection 2014 you must have applied to HM Revenue & Customs (H M R C) in their prescribed form on or before 5 April 2014.

-Individual protection 2014

-As well as fixed protection 2014 a further protection called individual protection 2014 was introduced when the lifetime allowance reduced to £1.25 million from 6 April 2014.
-Individuals could apply for individual protection 2014 if their pension savings were valued at over £1.25 million on 5 April 2014.

-Individual protection 2014 gives a protected lifetime allowance equal to the value of your pension rights on 5 April 2014 - up to a maximum of £1.5 million.
-You will not lose individual protection 2014 by making further savings in to your pension scheme but any pension savings in excess of your protected lifetime allowance will be subject to a lifetime allowance charge.

-You can hold both fixed protection 2014 and individual protection 2014, however, you were not able to apply for them at the same time.
-You can also hold individual protection while holding either enhanced protection or fixed protection but you couldn't apply for individual protection if you already held primary protection.

-Your application for individual protection 2014 must have been received by HMRC no later than 5 April 2017.

 Fixed Protection 2016

 The lifetime allowance reduced to £1 million in April 2016 and a new protection called fixed protection 2016 was introduced.
 You can apply for fixed protection 2016 if you expect your pension savings to be more than £1 million (including taking into account past benefits already in payment) when you come to take them on or after 6 April 2016.
 Fixed protection 2016 can be used to help reduce or mitigate the lifetime allowance charge.